mg98/autonomos/README.md

 ## Preprocessing

 In addition to the base dataset, for reasons of efficiency, we also precompile DART feature vectors or _clickthrough records (CTR)_.
+This step is only needed for _Experiment #2_, and can be skipped otherwise.

 To this end, please run